Euthanasia and assisted suicide in New Zealand: Attempts at legalisation

 Two attempts to allow for legal euthanasia in New Zealand have failed to get through Parliament.
 In 1995 Michael Laws championed the Death with Dignity Bill, which aimed to legalise voluntary euthanasia.
 The terminal illness of Cam Campion, a colleague in Laws' first term in Parliament, prompted this advocacy.
 It failed by 61 votes against and 29 supporting the bill.

 Peter Brown, when he was an MP for the New Zealand First political party, introduced a Death with Dignity Bill in 2003, but it was defeated by 60 votes opposing to 58 supporting.
 Brown became an advocate for euthanasia after his wife died of cancer in 1984.

 On 11 March 2012, New Zealand Labour Party list MP Maryan Street announced that she was forwarding another member's bill to the parliamentary ballot box to forward the debate after witnessing the deaths of her mother and sister from incurable illnesses.
 The proposed legislation was known as the End of Life Choices Bill.
 By mid-July 2013, there were reports that her party colleagues were requesting that Street withdraw the bill, given the possibility that it would distract from other issues during 2014 general election campaign.

 On 6 June 2015, ACT New Zealand MP David Seymour confirmed that he was preparing a member's bill that would legalise medical aid in dying after Seales v Attorney-General found that only Parliament had the ability to address assisted dying laws.
 He entered the End of Life Choice Bill into the ballot on 14 October 2015.
 The bill passed its first reading 76–44 in December 2017, its second reading 70–50 in June 2019, and its third reading 69–51 in November 2019.

-On 30 October 2020 the preliminary euthanasia referendum result was announced, showing 65.2% voting in favour and 33.8% voting against.
-A one year implementation period will be triggered when the full results are announced on 6 November 2020.
+On 30 October 2020 the euthanasia referendum result was announced, showing 65.2% voting in favour and 33.8% voting against.